thinlines/card-match/README.md

 The default words are English and Portuguese.
 Upload your own words in `English,Translation` CSV format (no need to include the header).

-Comes with both a team mode and a practice mode!
+This game comes with both a team mode and a practice mode!
-In team mode, players can match as many word pairs as they can within the time limit.
+In team mode, players match as many word pairs as they can within the time limit.
 After the time limit is reached, teams switch.
-If you have a blackboard or something else to write on, you can also just use practice mode and keep score manually.
+If you have a blackboard or something else to write on, you can also use practice mode and keep score manually.

 ## Disclaimers